 No matter how big or how small your project is, no matter what type of project it is, you can still use PRINCE2.
 That’s right – it can be used on all types and sizes of projects.
-The terminology used in PRINCE2 is very generic – there’s no industry-specific terminology.
+That means your marketing projects as well as your IT projects can all be managed with the same method.

 Nobody likes to attend meetings, especially the boring progress-type meetings.
 Your boss is probably already extremely busy and when your next project starts, he or she is probably dreading the extra meetings required.